 (Excerpt from the will of Miles White)

-In January, the Miles White Beneficial Society of Baltimore City publishes its grant and scholarship announcements.
+In January, the Miles White Beneficial Society of Baltimore City publishes grant and scholarship announcements.

 The maximum grant or scholarship available is $5,000.

 All applications for grants or scholarships are due by March 8.

 The Board announces its awards in May by contacting the applicants and issuing grant awards.
 Scholarships are paid directly to the student’s educational institution, typically in July.

 To identify and support organizations that address long-standing historical inequities by providing essential services to residents in communities in Baltimore.

 To support young people in developing intellectual and spiritual strength to advance social justice in Baltimore.